 Pain is the No. 1 cause of disability in the United States, and the National Institute of Health (NIH) publishes that more than 75 million Americans have chronic pain.
 Pain is something that can interfere with daily activities and quality of life.

-Taking a drug like hydrocodone long-term can be dangerous and risky, so it is helpful to have alternatives for managing pain that do not involve potent narcotics.
+Taking a drug like hydrocodone long-term can be dangerous, so it is helpful to have alternatives for managing pain that does not involve potent narcotics.
 Pain management methods should be discussed with a medical professional.